 Market highlights for the quarter include:

 - Trophy assets in core markets continue to be in high demand amid the lack of new supply and existing out-dated assets.
 As tenant demands heat up, vacancy rates continue to fall across most markets exerting upward pressure on rental rates.
 On a year-over-year comparison, the overall cap rates for downtown Class “AA” office have slightly increased with Edmonton, Calgary, and Halifax cap rates spiking upwards while Toronto and Ottawa showed modest increases.
-Although Vancouver and Montreal showed the greatest cap rate compressions compared to all other markets, the increases were minimal.
+Although Vancouver, Montreal and Quebec City showed the greatest cap rate compressions compared to all other markets, the increases were minimal.

 - Investors remain particularly confident in industrial assets amid land and product shortages.
 And with rising rental rates, high occupancy rates and consistent returns, it is a landlord’s market.
 With the continued expansion of e-commerce, cannabis production and growing interest from other potential users, it is expected that demand for additional space will outpace new supply in the next few years across well-situated markets.
-Cap rates for single-tenant industrial product have gone down in most major markets since the previous quarter with Vancouver and Montreal encountering the most significant drop since the beginning of last year, while Edmonton, Calgary, and Halifax showed moderate increases.
+Cap rates for single-tenant industrial product have gone down in most major markets since the previous quarter with Vancouver and Montreal encountering the most significant drop since the beginning of last year, while Edmonton and Calgary remained flat, and Halifax showed a moderate increase.

 - The housing affordability saga continues across pricey markets like Toronto and Vancouver along with positive population growth further strengthening demand in the suburban multi-unit residential housing market.
 Investors continue to chase opportunities and stable returns in secondary and tertiary markets.
-The average cap rates in suburban apartment stock have gone down in all markets since last year ranging from 3.5% to 5.2%.
+The average cap rates in suburban apartment stock have gone down in all markets since last year ranging from 3.6% to 5.2%.
 Quebec City was unchanged at 5.0%.
-Ottawa and Montreal showed the largest decline, with Montreal having the strongest fourth quarter for Apartment investment volume in 2018, second to Toronto for the year.
+Ottawa, Montreal, and Edmonton showed the largest decline.

 Other highlights include: